gustawdaniel/gustawdaniel/src/content/blog/en/2022-11-30-login-by-metamask-rest-backend-in-fastify.md

 author: Daniel Gustaw
 canonicalName: login-by-metamask-rest-backend-in-fastify-node-typescript-prisma
 coverImage: http://localhost:8484/4063ad62-79ab-432e-94a1-7ec1bbd852b8.avif
-updateDate: 2022-11-30 17:23:41+00:00
 description: We building from scratch rest api in fastify using mongodb connected by prisma as database, jest as test framework and etherjs to verify signatures signed by metamask.
 excerpt: We building from scratch rest api in fastify using mongodb connected by prisma as database, jest as test framework and etherjs to verify signatures signed by metamask.
 publishDate: 2022-11-30 17:23:41+00:00
 slug: en/login-by-metamask-rest-backend-in-fastify
 tags: